qinwang/gitlab-ce/doc/development/documentation/workflow.md

 To write the feature overview, one should consider answering the following questions:

 - What is it?
+- Who is it for?
-- Why is it cool?
+- What is the context in which it is used and are there any prerequisites/requirements?
-- What one can do with it that couldn't do without it?
+- What can the user do with it?
+(Be sure to consider multiple audiences, like GitLab admin and developer-user.)
+- What are the benefits to using it over any alternatives?

 ## Use cases

-Describe one to three real use cases for that feature.
+Describe one to three use cases for that feature.
 Give real life examples.

 ## Requirements